 A list of policies and transferable courses is provided at http://www.liberty.edu/online/transfer-students/.

-The University offers a SOC student agreement and military benefits to all active military personnel, veterans, Department of Defense employees, and military spouses who are enrolled in the online program.
-These students are encouraged to apply for financial assistance through the military and Department of Veterans Affairs, such as Tuition Assistance and GI Bill.
+The University offers the benefits of the SOC program to all active military personnel, veterans, Department of Defense employees, and military spouses enrolled in an undergraduate online program.
+Eligible service member students will receive a SOC Student Agreement within their first 6 credit hours of enrollment.
+Veterans, DoD employees, and military spouses will not receive a SOC Student Agreement, but may instead view their military degree plan through the Degree Completion Plan Audit portal in ASIST.
+These military students are encouraged to apply for financial assistance through the military and Department of Veterans Affairs, such as Tuition Assistance and GI Bill.

 The Liberty University Online Office of Transfer Evaluations will evaluate students’ prior military experience.
 Evaluations will be based solely upon the recommendations of the American Council of Education (ACE) guidebook, A Guide to the Evaluation of Educational Experiences in the Armed Services.
 Military applicants should send in their Joint Services Transcript or appropriate transcript from their branch of service (CCAF, DAU, CGI, MCI).
 If those documents are unavailable, applicants should submit a copy of their DD214, 2-1, 2A, or DD295 for evaluation.

 Upon completion of the military evaluation, students may access their degree completion plan through the Degree Completion Plan Audit system.
 Liberty University Online military students will generally find that the Interdisciplinary Studies major maximizes the use of their existing credits.